 - Add the parmesan and stir until the sauce is smooth.

 - Return the salmon to the pan and use your spoon to break it up into small pieces.
 Stir it gently into the sauce.
-Cook until the salmon is cooked through and the sauce has thickened, about 3 to 5 more minutes.
+Cook until the salmon is cooked through and the sauce has thickened.

 NOTES